 You have two options when it comes to delivery: do it yourself or use a courier service.

-Hiring a courier service that handles only on-demand delivery sounds like a great idea: their business model is exclusively executing deliveries, and outsourcing should cut down on your overhead, right?
+Hiring a restaurant delivery service/courier that handles only on-demand delivery sounds like a great idea: their business model is exclusively executing deliveries, and outsourcing should cut down on your overhead, right?

 Unfortunately, wrong.
 Sanitation concerns, lack of connection with customers, and steep commissions make third-party couriers a big mistake for many small businesses.

 It turns out that, in this case, the old adage rings resoundingly true: if you want something done right, do it yourself.